rafallyczek/njpo2-project/README.md

 ## Features

-* Adding book's data using form or uploading data from file
+* Adding book informations using form or uploading data from file